coreos/docs/kubernetes/deprecated-functionality.md

 ## Graceful Exit Command (ExecStop)

-Fleet uses the systemd option [ExecStop][fleet-execstop] to instruct systemd how to stop a service gracefully.
+Fleet uses the systemd option [ExecStop][fleet-execstop] to instruct systemd how to stop a service gracefully. **Note** that this feature has worked in fleet in the past, but [has proven to be problematic in practice][fleet-exec-issue].

 While this functionality does not exist in Kubernetes, the `ExecPreStop` does have an analogue in the Kubernetes world: `lifecycle.preStop`!

 A Pod [lifecycle.preStop][lifecycle-hooks] directive specifies a command run **before** Kubernetes terminates an application with `SIGTERM`.
 This achieves a similar result of gracefully stopping a container.